shoutmeloud/Job-board/README.md

 - Referral points will be collected if the referred person gets registered into the system

-- Employees can log into the system and can update their profile as well as upload the latest CV.
+- Employees can log into the system, update their profile, and upload the latest CV.

 - Employees can view their project list.